RebelToolbox/RebelDocumentation/tutorials/2d/2d_lights_and_shadows.rst

 Introduction
 ------------

-This tutorial explains how the 2D lighting works in the `lights and shadows <https://github.com/godotengine/godot-demo-projects/tree/master/2d/lights_and_shadows>`_ demo project.
+This tutorial explains how the 2D lighting works.
 It begins with a brief description of the resources used in the final demo and then describes how to make a scene like the demo step by step.

 .. image:: img/light_shadow_main.png

-All the resources for this tutorial can be found in the `official demo repository <https://github.com/godotengine/godot-demo-projects>`_ on GitHub.
+All the resources for this tutorial can be downloaded here:
+:download:`Lights and Shadows <files/lights-and-shadows.zip>`

 I suggest you download it before starting.
-Alternatively, it can be downloaded from the Project Manager.
-Launch Godot and in the top bar select "Templates" and search for "2D Lights and Shadows Demo".

 Setup
 -----

 For this demo we use four textures: two for the lights, one for the shadow casters, and one for the background.
-I've included links to them all here if you want to download them separately from the demo.

-The first is the background image (`background.png <https://raw.githubusercontent.com/godotengine/godot-demo-projects/master/2d/lights_and_shadows/background.png>`_) used in the demo.
+The first is the background image: background.png.
 You do not necessarily need a background, but we use one for the demo.

-The second is a plain black image (`caster.png <https://raw.githubusercontent.com/godotengine/godot-demo-projects/master/2d/lights_and_shadows/caster.png>`_) to use as our shadow caster object.
+The second is a plain black image: caster.png.
+To use as our shadow caster object.
 For a top down game this could be a wall or any other object that casts a shadow.

-Next is the light itself (`light.png <https://raw.githubusercontent.com/godotengine/godot-demo-projects/master/2d/lights_and_shadows/light.png>`_).
+Next is the light itself: light.png.
-If you click the link you will notice how large it is.
 The image you use for a light should cover the area you want your light to cover.
 This image is 1024x1024 pixels, so you should use it to cover 1024x1024 pixels in your game.

-Lastly, we have the spotlight image (`spot.png <https://raw.githubusercontent.com/godotengine/godot-demo-projects/master/2d/lights_and_shadows/spot.png>`_).
+Lastly, we have the spotlight image: spot.png.
 The demo uses a blob to show where the light is and the larger light image to show the effect of the light upon the rest of the scene.

 Nodes